shathasultan/holbertonschool-shell/io_redirections_and_filters/README.md

 # Shell I/O Redirections and Filters

-This directory contains scripts related to I/O redirections and filters.
+This directory contains solutions for tasks related to input/output redirections

+and filters in the Shell project at Holberton School.